 I just graduated with a BA in History, which was my second degree.
 The first is in Theology, which I gained in New York, along with the aforementioned American who I brought home along with my degree certificate.
-I commence work on my PhD in September, which will focus on the women of the US Air Force who were stationed in Great Britain, between 1939 and 1990.
-My field is very much women’s military history.
+I am now working on my PhD, which focuses on the Women’s Auxiliary Air Force in the Second World War.
+My fields of interest (and hopefully future specialisation) are women’s military history and intelligence history.

-I am not a feminist, but I do believe in equality and fair treatment.
+I am not sure what kind of feminist I am, if any, but I do believe in equality and fair treatment.
 I don’t blame, rant or accuse (well, I try not to…but I’m human).
 I don’t dwell on the struggles women have faced.
 I dwell on those brave ladies who fought to overcome such struggles.
 I love the messages embedded within their stories – that no-one is better than anyone else, that when something isn’t right we have the choice to do something about it, and that if we fight hard enough, we can overcome, even if literally the whole world is against us.
 I am grateful to them all, because everyone needs inspiration to get through life.
 They are mine.

 I am blessed to have married a man who supports my research, and more importantly, my super-hero/Star Trek obsession.
 In fact, I’m just blessed.
 Thanks be to the God I cannot live without – especially for the lessons I have learned about right and wrong, and about unconditional love.

 That’s me.
-In another life, my degree would be from Starfleet Academy, and I would be employed by the United Federation of Planets.
+In another life, my degree would be from Starfleet Academy, and I would be employed by the United Federation of Planets on the bridge of the USS Enterprise.
 But in this one, I shall continue to follow inspirational women, tell their stories, write papers, read books, attend comic book conventions and have shrimp Friday with my boys at home.
 Do get in touch should you want to – I am always delighted to find like-minded enthusiasts (history and nerd-stuff).

 Live long, and prosper.